dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > password123

-### Task 4 : Weak File Permissions — Writable /etc/shadow
+### Task 4: Weak File Permissions — Writable /etc/shadow

 As we saw in the previous task the shadow file on the system is readable and writable by anyone.
-So instead of cracking the password we could just make an new password and replace the old one.
+So instead of cracking the password we could just make a new password and replace the old one.

-Lets make an new password using the SHA-512 hash.
+Let's make a new password using the SHA-512 hash.

 ![Generating Root Password](images/thm-linux-privesc/generated-root-password.png)